Nebraska plane crash kills 2 from Colorado

-McPherson County Sheriff's Office identified the victims as 80-year-old James Holland from Fort Collins, and 58-year-old Daniel Zahner from Boulder, NBC Nebraska News 2 reports.

-The single-engine RV9A flying from Greeley, Colorado to Cherokee, Iowa crashed around 8:40 a.m. local time in a private pasture 12 miles northeast of Tyron, Nebraska.
+The two men from Colorado died when the single-engine RV9A flying from Greeley, Colorado to Cherokee, Iowa crashed around 8:40 a.m. local time Monday in a private pasture 12 miles northeast of Tyron, Nebraska.

+"All of our thoughts are with Mr. Zahner’s family at this time," the district said in a letter to parents.
+"He was instrumental in the creation of our innovative Millennium Lab and our robotics team The Landsharks, which is an award winning organization at Boulder High School.
+Dan truly loved his job and his students and deeply impacted the lives around him."

+Counseling was available last week and will be available again from 12-2 p.m.
+Monday at Boulder High School.

-The National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA) are investigating the crash
+The National Transportation Safety Board and the Federal Aviation Administration are investigating the crash

 SUGGESTED VIDEOS: Latest from 9NEWS